syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Quick Toolbar

-Quick toolbar is opened by clicking the table.
-It has different sets of commands to be performed on the table which increases the feasibility to edit the table easily.
+The Quick toolbar is opened by clicking the table.
+It has different sets of commands to be performed on the table, which increases the feasibility of editing the table easily.

-> For more details about quick toolbar, refer this documentation [section](./toolbar.md/#quick-toolbar)
+> For more details about quick toolbar, refer to this documentation [section](./toolbar.md/#quick-toolbar).

 ### Table properties

-Sets the default width of the table when it is inserted in the Rich Text Editor using the width of `RichTextEditorTableSettings`.
+Sets the default width of the table when it is inserted in the Rich Text Editor using the width of the `RichTextEditorTableSettings`.

 Using the quick toolbar, users can change the width, cell padding, and cell spacing in the selected table using the [TableToolbarCommand.TableEditProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_TableEditProperties) command dialog action.

+The TableToolbarCommand.TableCell item should be configured in the Table quickToolbarSettings property to show the merge or split icons while selecting the table cells.

 ![Displaying Table Properties for Blazor RichTextEditor](./images/blazor-richtexteditor-table-properties.png)